-Jay Nath, co-CEO of the San Francisco-based civic technology nonprofit CityInnovate, was one of many last week to lend his services to local governments dealing with the spread of the novel coronavirus.
+Jay Nath, co-CEO of the San Francisco-based civic technology corporation CityInnovate, was one of many last week to lend his services to local governments dealing with the spread of the novel coronavirus.
 But as Nath and his team quickly found out, some cities are spread too thin to even consider third-party solutions to resource shortages or technical assistance during the pandemic, which has so far killed more than 4,600 people in the U.S.

 “We were quietly reaching out and seeing if there was interest in identifying needs, etc., and what we’ve learned in having conversations with cities and governments is they’re all underwater,” Nath told StateScoop.